hashicorp/design-system/website/docs/components/breadcrumb/partials/code/how-to-use.md

 #### No wrapping

 By default, the breadcrumb allows items to wrap on multiple lines if the container width is too small.
-If you don't want this to happen, pass `false` to the `itemsCanWrap` parameter, but keep in mind that the text will be automatically replaced with an ellipsis to fit the container:
+If you don’t want this to happen, pass `false` to the `itemsCanWrap` parameter, but keep in mind that the text will be automatically replaced with an ellipsis to fit the container:

 ```handlebars
 <Hds::Breadcrumb @itemsCanWrap={{false}}>